SGRDN-Data learned sparsification of graph reaction-diffusion networks: Abstract

 \section{Abstract}

 Graph sparsification is an area of interest in computer science and applied mathematics.
-Sparsification of a graph, in general, aims to reduce the number of edges in the network while preserving specific properties of the graph, like cuts and subgraph counts.\;Computing the sparsest cuts of a graph is known to be NP-hard, and sparsification routines exists for generating linear sized sparsifiers in almost quadratic running time $O(n^{2 + \epsilon})$.
-Consequently, obtaining a sparsifier can be a computationally demanding task and the complexity varies based on the level of sparsity required.
-In this study, we extend the concept of sparsification to the realm of reaction-diffusion complex systems.
-We aim to address the challenge of reducing the number of edges in the network while preserving the underlying flow dynamics.
-To tackle this problem, we adopt a relaxed approach considering only a subset of trajectories.
-We map the network sparsification problem to a data assimilation problem on a Reduced Order Model (ROM) space with constraints targeted at preserving the eigenmodes of the Laplacian matrix under perturbations.
-The Laplacian matrix ($L = D - A$) is the difference between the diagonal matrix of degrees ($D$) and the graph's adjacency matrix ($A$).
-We propose approximations to the eigenvalues and eigenvectors of the Laplacian matrix subject to perturbations for computational feasibility and include a custom function based on these approximations as a constraint on the data assimilation framework.
-We demonstrate the extension of our framework to achieve sparsity in parameter sets for Neural Ordinary Differential Equations (neural ODEs). \\ \textbf{Keywords:} Complex systems, Data assimilation, Differential equations, Dimensionality reduction, Sparse matrices, Network theory, Artificial intelligence.
+Sparsification of a graph, in general, aims to reduce the number of edges in the network while preserving specific properties of the graph, like cuts and subgraph counts.
+Computing the sparsest cuts of a graph is known to be NP-hard, and sparsification routines exist for generating linear-sized sparsifiers in almost quadratic running time $O(n^{2 + \epsilon})$.
+Consequently, obtaining a sparsifier can be a computationally demanding task, and the complexity varies based on the level of sparsity required.
+We propose \texttt{SGRDN} to extend sparsification to complex reaction-diffusion systems.
+This approach seeks to sparsify the graph such that the inherent reaction-diffusion dynamics are strictly preserved on the resulting structure.
+By selectively considering a subset of trajectories, we frame the network sparsification issue as a data assimilation problem within a Reduced Order Model (ROM) space, imposing constraints to conserve the eigenmodes of the Laplacian matrix ($L = D - A$), the difference between the degree matrix ($D$) and the adjacency matrix ($A$) despite perturbations.
+We derive computationally efficient eigenvalue and eigenvector approximations for perturbed Laplacian matrices and integrate these as spectral preservation constraints in the optimization problem.
+To further validate the method's broad applicability, we conducted an additional experiment on Neural Ordinary Differential Equations (Neural ODEs), where \texttt{SGRDN} successfully achieved parameter sparsity. \\ \textbf{Keywords:} Complex networks, Data assimilation, Differential equations, Dimensionality reduction, Reaction-diffusion system, Neural ODEs.